SagarKamble45/VLPR_PROJECT/README.md

 Web-based VLPR is a system that uses cameras and image processing technology to automatically capture, analyze, and recognize vehicle license plates.
-Unlike traditional VLPR systems, web-based ANPR operates over the internet, allowing users to access and manage the collected data through a web interface.
+Unlike traditional VLPR systems, web-based VLPR operates over the internet, allowing users to access and manage the collected data through a web interface.
 It is often used for various applications, such as parking management, security, and traffic monitoring, often the